Solid-that-flows picture of glass-forming liquids

-In so far as the dominant contribution to the activation energy derives from displacements around the flow event and not at its center, $G_\infty$ controls more than 90\% of the activation energy \cite{dyr07b}.
+In so far as the dominant contribution to the activation energy derives from displacements around the flow event, not at its center, $G_\infty$ controls more than 90\% of the activation energy \cite{dyr07b}.
 Elastic models emphasizing instead the bulk modulus also exist, however \cite{var86,mei21}.
 A popular elastic model expression is $\log(\ta)\propto 1/\langle u^2\rangle$ in which $\langle u^2\rangle$ is the vibrational mean-square displacement \cite{hal87,dyr06,lar08,din16,mei21,lov23}.
-In this approach $T_g$ is characterized by a definite value of $1/\langle u^2\rangle$, which gives rise to a glass version of the Lindemann melting criterion \cite{dud05,ped16,lun23}.
-This prediction has been investigated for metallic glasses by taking $V_c$ to be a fixed fraction of the molar volume $V_m$ and assuming that all vibrations are phonons controlled by $G_\infty$ and the high-frequency plateau bulk modulus, $K_\infty$.
-At the glass transition these moduli freeze into their glass values, $G$ and $K$, which leads to the prediction \cite{dyr12}
+In this approach $T_g$ is characterized by a definite value of $1/\langle u^2\rangle$, giving rise to a glass analog of the famous Lindemann melting criterion \cite{dud05,ped16,lun23}.
+This prediction has been investigated by assuming $V_c$ is a system-independent fraction of the molar volume $V_m$ and that all vibrations are phonons controlled by $G_\infty$ and the high-frequency plateau bulk modulus, $K_\infty$.
+At the glass transition these moduli freeze into their glass values, $G$ and $K$.
+A straightforward calculation based on the existence of two transverse and one longitudinal phonon for each wavevector leads \cite{dyr04,wan11a,dyr12} to